Worm Infestation in children : Hidden Signs Parents Often Miss (2026 Guide)

 Source: WHO Preventive Chemotherapy Guidelines, 2017

-What are the ways of spreading worm infections?
+What is the meaning of worm infestation

 A. Common Risk Factors